Data Migration Tips and tricks¶

 All files within your own work directory can be transferred as follows.
 Please replace parts in curly braces with your cluster user name.

-$ SOURCE=/data/gpfs-1/work/users/{username}/ $ TARGET=/data/cephfs-1/home/users/{username}/work/ $ rsync -ahP --stats --dry-run $SOURCE $TARGET
+$ SOURCE=/data/gpfs-1/work/users/{username}/ $ TARGET=/data/cephfs-1/home/users/{username}/work/ $ rsync -ahP --stats --dry-run $SOURCE $TARGETNote

 The

-flag lets you check that rsync is working as expected without copying any files.
+--dry-runflag lets you check that rsync is working as expected without copying any files.
 Remove it to start the actual transfer. -

 Perform a second

-which will do exactly as the name suggests, but leaves empty directories behind.$ rsync -ahP --stats --remove-source-files --dry-run $SOURCE $TARGET
+rsyncto check if all files were successfully transferred.
+Paranoid users might want to add the--checksumsflag or usehashdeep.
+Please note the flag--remove-source-fileswhich will do exactly as the name suggests, but leaves empty directories behind.$ rsync -ahP --stats --remove-source-files --dry-run $SOURCE $TARGET - Check if all files are gone from the SOURCE folder:

 $ find $SOURCE -type f | wc -l 0